baronrustamov/Levan_Telegram_Bot/README.md

+This is a Telegram Bot with Google arificial intelligence and educational function !

-ApiAiSDK , Newtonsoft.Json , System.Net.Requests , Telegram.Bot. were added via NuGet
+Libraries: ApiAiSDK , Newtonsoft.Json , System.Net.Requests , Telegram.Bot. were added via NuGet
 if you want the downloaded project work correctly, take these libraries into concideration.

-It is working on Google artificial intelligence and has  educational function.

 How to Work: